This Time is Different: An Observability Perspective on Time Series Foundation Models: Model architecture details

 Common choices for an output layer are Normal \cite{Salinas2020} and Student-T \cite{das2023longterm, rasul2023lagllama}, which can improve robustness to outliers.
 Moirai \cite{Woo2024} allows for more flexible residual distributions by proposing a novel mixture model incorporating a weighted combination of Gaussian, Student-T, Log-Normal, and Negative-Binomial outputs.

 However, real-world time series can often have complex distributions that are challenging to fit, with outliers, heavy tails, extreme skew, and multimodality.
-In order to accommodate these scenarios, we introduce an even more flexible output likelihood in \sref{sec:model_arch} based on a Student-T mixture model \cite{Peel2000}.
+In order to accommodate these scenarios, we introduce an even more flexible output likelihood in \sref{sec:model_arch} based on a SMM \cite{Peel2000}.

 \toto makes predictions using a mixture of \( K \) Student-T distributions (where \( K \) is a hyperparameter) for each time step, as well as a learned weighting.
 Formally, the SMM is defined by:

 where \( \pi_{k \in K} \) are nonnegative mixing coefficients which sum to 1 for the \( k \)th Student's t-distribution \( \mathcal{T}_{k} \) with \( \nu_k \) degrees of freedom, mean \( \mu_k \), and scale \( \tau_k \). \( \mathcal{T}(x \mid \mu, \sigma, \nu) \) is defined as: